 The farmers market is also an outdoor learning laboratory for children, who enthusiastically pop a cherry tomato, juicy strawberry or baby cucumber slice into their mouths.
 They follow their parents from stand to stand, listening, touching, smelling and all the while experiencing new foods in an entirely different way.
 Even the pickiest of eaters can find something he or she likes.

-Join the Jewish Food Experience® on Sunday, June 26 at Mosaic District’s farmers market for Behind the Booth.
-Take a private walking tour through the market with Central Farm Market co-founder Debra Moser, sample fresh fruits and vegetables and participate in a conversation with Israeli-American chef Joshua Rosenstein.
+Join the Jewish Food Experience® on Sunday, June 24 at Mosaic District’s farmers market for Behind the Booth.
+Take a private walking tour through the market with Central Farm Market co-founder Debra Moser, sample fresh fruits and vegetables and hear Marcia Friedman, the author of Meatballs & Matza Balls: Recipes and Reflections from a Jewish and Italian Life, share Jewish perspectives on shopping and eating locally, plus ideas and recipes for making the most of the market’s bounty.
 Find more information here.

 Top photo courtesy of flickr user Cliff.